JamesL425/Game-Jam-Game/external/set_letters/notes.md

 # disclaimer

-Although based on real events and people, all of the events of the game are fiction and should be treated as such
+Although based on real events and people, all of the characters and events of the game are fiction and should be treated as such.

 # names of suffragettes
 change to fake names i think